-- applying the brakes suspends the speed regulation which can be re-activated by pressing the RES button. - each acceleration (APP = 1) suspends the speed regulation which is automatically re-activated when the accelerator pedal is released. - at any time, the reference speed can be set to the current speed by pressing the SET button.
+- pressing the brake pedal suspends the speed regulation which can be reactivated by pressing the RES button. - each acceleration (APP = 1) suspends the speed regulation which is automatically reactivated when the accelerator pedal is released. - at any time, the reference speed can be set to the current speed by pressing the SET button.